ivangfr/springboot-rsocket-webflux-aop/README.md

 > **Note:** to run the commands below, you must start `movie-server` and `movie-client-shell` with `rsocket-tcp` or `rsocket-websocket` profiles

+- Open a browser and access `movie-client-ui` at http://localhost:8081

-- Go to `movie-client-shell` terminal
+- Next, go to `movie-client-shell` terminal

 - Add a movie using RSocket (`Request-Response`)
   ```